Approaching Reactivity with Discipline — II

 The popularity of external state storage has provided at least one advantage in disguise.
 Actual application/business logic need not be concerned of accessing data from heterogenous source(s) (e.g. document, DOM, URL, history, location, etc.) and can instead just concentrate on performing the task they are assigned, with such data otherwise maintained in the external state object.

-Approaching reactivity with discipline iii next and final part of this series to see how to set up signals and events for the counter component, and get to look at a demo video.
+Head on to the Approaching reactivity with discipline iii next and final part of this series to see how to set up signals and events for the counter component, and get to look at a demo video.

 Give your product vision the talent it deserves